The

 Silver

 is the best electrical conductor of all metals.
-Because it does not
+Because it does

-locks and other electrical accessories
+mirrors, locks and other electrical accessories.

 Chemical